Generating Realistic Arm Movements in Reinforcement Learning: A Quantitative Comparison of Reward Terms and Task Requirements: Methods

 where $p_\mathrm{hand}$ is the Cartesian hand position, $\pgoal$ is the Cartesian desired position, $\ptol$ represents goal tolerance and $\thresh$ is the state of the additional task requirements as

 where $v, a$ are hand velocity and acceleration, $v_\mmin, a_\mmin$ are tolerance for velocity and acceleration.
-We choose $v_\mmin$, $a_\mmin$ to be $10\%$ of the maximum values observed solely under position task requirement: $v_\mmin=20$ $\frac{\mathrm{cm}}{\mathrm{s}}$ and $a_\mmin=10$ $\frac{\mathrm{cm}}{\mathrm{s}^2}$.
+We choose $v_\mmin$, $a_\mmin$ to be $10\%$ of the maximum values observed solely under position task requirement: $v_\mmin=20\,\frac{\mathrm{cm}}{\mathrm{s}}$ and $a_\mmin=100\,\frac{\mathrm{cm}}{\mathrm{s}^2}$.

 Furthermore, we consider four values for $\ptol$ to address various difficulty levels in the reaching task.
 The difficulty associated with reaching movements can be calculated using the index of difficulty~($\mathrm{ID}$)~\cite{mackenzie1989note}, defined as $\mathrm{log}_2 \left(\frac{D}{W} + 1 \right)$, where $D$ represents goal distance and $W=2\ptol$ represents endpoint variability.
-The values are selected conveniently to ensure that the resulting difficulty indices ($\mathrm{ID}=2$ to $5$) are integers: $D=63$ cm (used for evaluation) and $\ptol= 10.5$ cm, $4.5$ cm, $2.1$ cm, $1.0161$ cm.
+The values are selected conveniently to ensure that the resulting difficulty indices ($\mathrm{ID}=2$ to $5$) are integers: $D=63$\,cm (used for evaluation) and $\ptol= 10.5$\,cm, $4.5$\,cm, $2.1$\,cm, $1.0161$\,cm.
 For each combination of model and task requirements, one RL agent is trained for each tolerance value, resulting in a total of $48$ RL agents.

-Only considering movement time minimization will generate bang-bang control solutions with asymmetric velocity profiles \cite{harris1998signal}.
-For this reason, previous work considered optimal behavior based on minimization of mechanical work, hand jerk and muscle stimulation command \cite{wochner2020optimality}.
-In this way, $\optimal$ considers three optimality principles as
+Exclusively focusing on minimizing movement time will generate bang-bang control solutions with asymmetric velocity profiles \cite{harris1998signal}.
+Wochner et al. \cite{wochner2020optimality} found that bell-shaped velocity profiles emerge in point-to-manifold tasks only when optimal behavior considers the minimization of mechanical work, hand jerk, and muscle stimulation commands (related to muscular effort).
+As both Berret et al. \cite{berret2011evidence} and Wochner et al. \cite{wochner2020optimality} suggested that it is crucial to consider a combination of optimality principles to tackle the redundancy problem, we therefore, consider the suggested combination $\optimal$ of three optimality principles as: